pseudoku/ErgoWarp/README.md

 Simplification of finger flexion:
  Define two arcs: inner (distal and intermediate flexion) and outer(distal, intermediate, proximal flexion) with metacarpal phalangeal joint as the origin.
 They simulate trigger motion and grab motion respectively and it is assumed that optimal placement of key switches will reside somewhere between two functions.

-	a.
-Define R0 as a natural trigger, orientated tangential to the inner arc at θ=~ 90°  to simulate full adbuction
+* Define R0 as a natural trigger, orientated tangential to the inner arc at θ=~ 90°  to simulate full adbuction
-	b.
-Define R2 as a natural tap, orientated normal to the outer arc at θ= ~60°
+* Define R2 as a natural tap, orientated normal to the outer arc at θ= ~60°
-	c.
-Define R1 as a neutral position (a combination of the former two)
+* Define R1 as a neutral position (a combination of the former two)
-		i.
-Define secondary origin, an intermediate joint of a finer. ii.
-An angle bisected by vectors pointing to the secondary origin R0 and R2 position. iii.
-Intersection of such vector to the outer path orientated normal to the path.
+ * Define secondary origin, an intermediate joint of a finer.
+ * An angle bisected by vectors pointing to the secondary origin R0 and R2 position.
+ * Intersection of such vector to the outer path orientated normal to the path.
+* "But I wanna more row switches!"
+See Unholy Acts Sections

 TODO add description on roll